Honouring the real-life 'Rocky' who floored Ali

 "Night before the fight, the owner of the Coliseum invites me and Ali to his private box for dinner.
 A big table and I'm sat right next to Ali.
 A couple hours sat together talking, he did a few magic tricks.
 I loved it.
 I loved Ali.
 We became great friends."

-The following day, after James Brown blundered through the national anthem forgetting many of the words and turning the end of the song into a call-and-response with the audience, Wepner put aside his blossoming friendship with Ali and starting putting into action a plan to win.
+The following day, after James Brown blundered through the national anthem forgetting many of the words and turning the end of the song into a call-and-response with the audience, Wepner put aside his blossoming friendship with Ali and started putting into action a plan to win.

 "My strategy was to press him, tire him out, at least for the first four or five rounds, maybe take him in the later rounds," Wepner says.